Online Learning and Control Synthesis for Reachable Paths of Unknown Nonlinear Systems: Control Synthesis

-one can verify, in the same manner as Corollary \ref{cor: decision}, that $\phi_{\ub}(t)$ can be attracted to $\set{z_n}$ along the line segment from $x_0$ to $y$ (instead of from $x_0$ to $y-aT$).
-The reason is that the value of $a$ is not significant enough to alter the direction of attraction.
-We summarize the algorithm for in Algorithm \ref{alg: one_time}, followed by a reachability analysis in Proposition \ref{prop: accuracy}.
+The proofs follow exactly the same procedure as the corresponding statements we modify from, and is therefore omitted due to repetition.
+The condition suggests that the value of $a$ does not alter the direction of attraction.
+We summarize the algorithm for in Algorithm \ref{alg: one_time}.

 \begin{prop} Following Algorithm \ref{alg: one_time}, $\phi_\ub$ will eventually reach $\oball^d(y; 2r)$. \Qed \end{prop}